DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 Lina slid her hair forward, checked herself in the dark of the window.
 A shadow of hardware showed if she leaned into the light just so; otherwise, it read as habit.
 She flicked the hook with a nail and felt the tiny answer come back through bone.
 “Okay,” she said to the room and the day.
 “We can be boring in public.”

 “Before we go public,” Milo said, “rules.”
 He read from his clipboard like a man at a podium in a town without podiums.
 “One: floor control.
 Only one voice live; others dim.
 Two: handshake on join, *low tide*.
 Three: tap gesture to request floor.
-Four: **Red stops**—anyone can call it."
+Four: **Red stops** - anyone can call it."

 Lina andded "Five: we do bursts, not monologues.
 If we need to infodump, we write a note, we fold it, we eat it later.”